-If the proper authentication isn’t there, then emails either go in the SPAM folder or don’t get delivered at all.
-Because of spam email issues WordPress allows to use third-party plugins like WP Mailer SMTP and mailers like SMTP.com, Sendinblue etc, to send emails.
+If the proper authentication isn’t there then emails either go in the SPAM folder or don’t get delivered at all.
+Because of spam email issues WordPress allows to use third-party plugins like WP Mailer SMTP and mailers like SMTP.com, Sendinblue (Brevo), etc, to send emails.

-We have created a separate tutorial that guides you step-by-step to how to install WordPress WP Mail SMTP plugin and how to configure the WP Mail SMTP for Sendinblue mailer.
+I have created a separate tutorial that guides you step-by-step on how to install WordPress WP Mail SMTP plugin and How to set up the WP Mail SMTP for Sendinblue Mailer.

 The spam emails have always been an issue in WordPress particularly when a contact form is installed and active on your WordPress website.
 To deal with spam emails and unwanted form submissions Contact Form 7 is integrated with the reCAPTCHA.

-reCAPTCHA is a free service from Google that helps protect websites from spam and other unwanted activites.
+reCAPTCHA is a free service from Google that helps protect websites from spam and other unwanted activities.

-We have created a separate tutorial that guides you step-by-step to how to integrate reCAPTCHA v3 in Contact Form 7.
+I have created a separate tutorial that guides you step-by-step on how to integrate reCAPTCHA v3 in Contact Form 7.